-The newly established School is in the process of developing a variety of basic, clinical, biotechnology educational programs to train a new generation of scientists and health professionals.
+The School is in the process of developing a variety of basic, clinical, biotechnology educational programs to train a new generation of scientists and health professionals.
 As the School continues to grow, the Guidelines will evolve to reflect changes in administration, governance, academic programs, academic regulations, as well as student, faculty, and staff responsibilities.
-The Guidelines aim to provide a framework in which the NSTM operates and is not meant to be comprehensive in describing all BCM policies and procedures; hence, readers should refer to the Student Handbook, Faculty Handbook, Faculty Bylaws, and other BCM policies and procedures publications for items not covered in the Guidelines.
+The Guidelines aim to provide a framework in which the NSTM operates and is not meant to be comprehensive in describing all BCM policies and procedures; hence, readers should refer to the College-Wide Policies, Procedures and Guidelines for items not covered here.